 Another great example is the Kissmetrics post-click landing page:

 The guy isn’t screaming, “Sign up for the free trial!”
 He’s just standing there nonchalantly adding human appeal to a SaaS post-click landing page.
 The headline tells the visitor what they need to know about the service and the guy subconsciously pressures them to sign up.

 Introduce some social pressure

 When you’re standing next to the sample table with your free mini pizza in your mouth, and you see others buying, you feel obligated to buy, too.

 Social pressure works every time.

-When your visitors arrive at your landing page, you shouldn’t be the only one telling them your service is worth trying out; there should be others on there raving about your product, too.
+When your visitors arrive at your post-click landing page, you shouldn’t be the only one telling them your service is worth trying out; there should be others on there raving about your product, too.
 Include testimonials from clients who tried the free trial and then couldn’t help but upgrade.

 Another tactic you can use is to tell them how many people have signed up for the free trial (and then became regular customers).
 Prove that your product works.

-Take, for example, the Basecamp landing page.
+Take, for example, the Basecamp post-click landing page: